bitpay/bitcore/README.md

   * TX Proposals templates are signed by copayers and verified by others, so the BWS cannot create or tamper with them.

 # REST API

+Note: all currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).

 ## Authentication

   In order to access a wallet, clients are required to send the headers: